 - Income generation including increasing the Council's commercial trading base.
 Council Tax increases also fall under this category; - Achieving more / same for less including further transformational projects, contract reviews, spend to save initiatives and alternative delivery models; and - Demand management / early intervention.
-Examples include the Local Area Co-ordinators and Community Hubs. - 3.2 However, where the budget gap cannot be fully closed through the above, the likely solution will be reductions to, or full cessation of, service provision. - 3.3 Crossing through all of these areas is the need to adapt our workforce and change our culture to be an organisation which is more entrepreneurial, digitally-minded and commercially-aware. - 3.4 The Council Spending Review will be underpinned by the following principles. - Becoming financially self-sustainable; - A target of 15-20% efficiencies in each service; - A review of all services by March 2019 using common design principles (customer / demand management, commercial, ICT / digital, people, procurement, property and process); - Non-statutory income generating services should be cost neutral; and - Outcome focused including consideration of prevention and early intervention. - 3.5 There has been some discussion that the Service Review is a top slice approach.
-It is important to note that the intention of these reviews is more a focus on making the use of financial, physical and people assets more efficient through challenging service delivery on the principles set out above. - 3.6 The transformation framework for achieving this is set out in the governance structure in Appendix 2.
+Examples include the Local Area Co-ordinators and Community Hubs. - 3.2 However, in reality, where the budget gap cannot be fully closed through the above, the likely solution will be reductions to, or full cessation of, service provision. - 3.3 Crossing through all of these areas is the need to adapt our workforce and change our culture to be an organisation which is more entrepreneurial, digitally-minded and commercially-aware. - 3.4 The Council Spending Review will be underpinned by the following principles. - Becoming financially self-sustainable; - A target of 15-20% efficiencies in each service; - A review of all services by March 2019 using common design principles (customer / demand management, commercial, digital/ICT, people, procurement, property and process); - Non-statutory income generating services should be cost neutral; and - Outcome focused including consideration of prevention and early intervention. - 3.5 There has been some discussion that the Service Review is a top slice approach.
+It is important to note that the intention of these reviews is to ensure a stable provider of services within a reduced financial setting. - 3.6 The transformation framework for achieving this is set out in the governance structure in Appendix 2.
 The officer Transformation Board will oversee a number of Strategic Boards each with a specific focus and cross cutting membership.
 Each Strategic Board will be sponsored by a member of Directors Board and guided by the principles outlined above and strategic policy direction set by Members.
 The governance structure also includes the cross-party Council Spending Review Panel. - 3.7 The timing of these reviews is set out at Appendix 3.

 Growth Performance

-Customer Service & Demand Management Commercial
+Customer & Demand Management Commercial

-ICT / Digital People
+Digital / ICT People

 Procurement Property

 Service Review

 - 3.8 The Council Spending Review timetable has been prepared to achieve agreement of the budget by Cabinet and Council in February 2017.
 The main milestones are summarised below: - July/August 2016 Officer boards identify proposals and estimated savings for consultation with Cabinet Members; - 7th September 2016 Cabinet consider Q1 budget update including budget planning timetable and governance; - September 2016 Council Spending Review Panel (cross-party with Group Leaders and Deputies) consider savings options ahead of consultation; - October/November 2016 O&Ss consider proposals and public consultation where required; - January 2017 Cabinet agree proposals for implementation informed by O&S recommendations and draft budget referred to Corporate O&S; and - February 2017 Cabinet and Council budget setting. - 3.9 At this stage, the £7.492m budget gap for 2017/18, set out in paragraph 2.2, has been reduced to circa £0.9m though this rises to £1.3m when the contribution to increase the general fund balance is added.
-This assumes: - 3.9.1 A 3.99% council tax increase: and - 3.9.2 No further investment in other services, including investment in Environmental Services. - 3.10 Officers continue to work towards closing the remaining balance and identifying additional funds for further investment in services.
+This assumes: - 3.9.1 A 3.99% council tax increase; and - 3.9.2 No further investment in other services, including investment in Environmental Services, at this time. - 3.10 Officers continue to work towards closing the remaining balance and identifying additional funds for further investment in services. - 4 Savings Proposals from Boards 2017/18 2019/20